Working with a Federal Mail Fraud Defense Attorney

 Formal consultations require a lawyer’s time and most attorneys specifically intend to determine whether they are the right firm for you.
 Contact Scrofano Law P.C. to schedule a free consultation.

 What Can Mail Fraud Defense Attorneys Do for You?

 Mail fraud is a federal crime that is punishable by up to 20 years in prison.
 Mail fraud is committed when someone knowingly and willfully uses the US Postal Service or any private interstate carrier to engage in a scheme to defraud another person for money or property.
 Mail fraud also includes schemes to obtain money from a victim based on false statements, representations, or promises made through the mail.

 Even if a defendant participated in a fraudulent electronic communication, they might face the same penalties.
 A good defense team will do its best to clear your name in the federal courts.

 Hiring the Right Attorneys for Your Mail Fraud Defense

 Mail fraud defense attorneys defend those accused of postal fraud or acting with fraudulent intent.
 If you cannot afford legal representation, a court-appointed lawyer may work with you.
 They often carry caseloads that make it difficult to offer personal attention to each case.
 Sometimes, other factors complicate the case.

 For example, if you have provided evidence against your coworkers or are otherwise considered a whistleblower, you may be entitled to special arrangements that would reduce, soften, or eliminate your sentence.

 If your case is complicated, you should seek a professional law firm for representation.
-At Scrofano Law P.C., the team is experienced in dealing with a variety of federal crimes, local Washington D.C. felonies, and can even help with unique situations like when a whistleblower attorney is needed.
+At Scrofano Law P.C., the team is experienced in dealing with a variety of federal crimes and local Washington D.C. felonies and can even help with unique situations, like when a whistleblower attorney is needed.